| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 last step should probably be the first thing you do, not the last!

-Power amp negative feedback circuit.
+Other Changes Considered or Tried and Reversed Back to Original Power amp negative feedback circuit.
 Weber and others suggest that you can add a multi-position switch to let you

 select among several feedback resistors.
 A value of 820 ohms is stock AB763.
 A